Kamlesh2411/Criminal-Identification-System-for-Hidden-Faces/README.md

 # Criminal-Identification-System-for-Hidden-Faces
 This is My Third Year EDI Project

-This Project focuses on the development of a Facial Detection & Recognition-based Criminal Identification System combining the Haar Cascade Classifier and LBPH Face Recognizer.
+Project Name:- Facial Detection & Recognition-Based Criminal Identification System

+Problem Statement:- To create an efficient and reliable system for detecting and recognizing faces for criminal identification, addressing challenges like glasses, masks, and varying facial conditions.

-The system comprises three core phases: data collection, training, and real-time testing.
-It efficiently detects and recognizes faces, including those with glasses or masks, achieving a notable accuracy rate of 92.56%.
-By integrating face detection and recognition, the project offers a reliable tool for law enforcement, capable of displaying criminal names and confidence scores.
+How I Solved It:- Implemented the Haar Cascade Classifier for face detection and LBPH Face Recognizer for face recognition.
+The system was developed in three phases: data collection, training, and real-time testing, achieving a recognition accuracy of 92.56%.

-This innovative approach enhances public safety, proving its practical value in real-world scenarios.
+Technology Used:- Haar Cascade, LBPH Face Recognizer, OpenCV, and Python, with capabilities to display criminal names and confidence scores for enhanced public safety.